mavillez/Oblivion/docs/source/modules.rst

   module restore <module_environment>.

-4. List of commonly used commands
+4. List of Commonly Used commands
 ---------------------------------

 .. list-table::